Alluxio/alluxio/docs/Command-Line-Interface.md

   <tr>
     <td>mount</td>
     <td>mount "path" "uri"</td>
-    <td>Mount the underlying file system path "uri" into the Tachyon namespace as "path".</td>
+    <td>Mount the underlying file system path "uri" into the Tachyon namespace as "path".
+The "path"
+    is assumed not to exist and is created by the operation.
+No data or metadata is loaded from under storage into Tachyon.
+After a path is mounted, operations on objects under the mounted path are mirror to the mounted under storage.</td>
   </tr>
   <tr>
     <td>mv</td>